olliekennedy/frugali-T/README.md

 ## Iteration 2
 * login & authentication (add the notion of a user)
+  * check the user knows how to make tea
   * front end page with fields
   * bcrypt / encryption
   * database for username and passwords